Creampelt/c2-project/README.md

 # Command and Control Project

+This repo contains the implementation of a backdoor that can be installed on a Linux machine running Python 2.7 and allows for remote root shell access that persists over machine reboots.
+Installation of the backdoor requires root privileges.

 ## Installation

 Download the compiled client and server files onto your kali machine (or whichever machine you will be using to access the backdoor).